Health survival paradox

-The male-female health-survival paradox, also known as the morbidity-mortality paradox or gender paradox, is the phenomenon in which women experience more medical conditions and disability during their lives, but they unexpectedly live longer than men.
-This paradox, where women experience greater morbidity (diseases) but lower mortality (death) in comparison to men, is unusual since it is expected that experiencing disease increases the likelihood of death.
+The male-female health survival paradox, also known as the morbidity-mortality paradox or gender paradox, is the phenomenon in which female humans experience more medical conditions and disability during their lives, but live longer than males.
+The observation that females experience greater morbidity (diseases) but lower mortality (death) in comparison to males is paradoxical since it is expected that experiencing disease increases the likelihood of death.
 However, in this case, the part of the population that experiences more disease and disability is the one that lives longer.

 Background and history

-The male-female health-survival paradox has been most reliably reported in literature and documented as far back as the 18th century in European historical records.
+The male-female health survival paradox has been most reliably reported in literature and documented as far back as the 18th century in European historical records.
 Some of the last records of European men outliving women are from the Netherlands in 1860 and Italy in 1889.
 The earliest records of European women outliving men were from Sweden in 1751, Denmark in 1835, and both England and Wales in 1841.
 While women were documented to outlive men in Europe, data from 1887 through 1930 showed that females between ages 5 and 25 in Massachusetts disproportionately faced mortality due to infectious diseases.
 With improvements in infectious disease prevention, treatment, and eradication of Smallpox around the 1970s, mortality rates declined in both sexes.
 At this time, female life expectancy also peaked in the United States; females were expected to live eight years longer than males.
 Since the 1970s, the life expectancy gap between females and males has been on the decline in the United States and Western Europe.

 Although more research needs to be completed, it is postulated that there is a "biopsychosocial" component which causes this paradox.
-In other words, women and men differ in biological, behavioral, and social factors which causes the male-female health-survival paradox.
+In other words, women and men differ in biological, behavioral, and social factors which causes the male-female health survival paradox.

 Biopsychosocial factors that have been hypothesized to cause this paradox include genetics, hormone differences, immunological differences, reproduction, chronic diseases, disability, physiological reserve, risk-related activities, illness perception, health reporting behavior, health care utilization, gender roles, and social assets and deficits.

-Scholars relate the male-female health-survival paradox to the concept of frailty, which is the vulnerability that the aging population has to adverse health outcomes.
+Scholars relate the male-female health survival paradox to the concept of frailty, which is the vulnerability that the aging population has to adverse health outcomes.
 Such geriatric propensity to frailty is an emerging topic of research given new therapeutic interventions aimed at improving the health of the aging population, such as healthy nutrition, physical exercise, cognitive training, and multimodal interventions that encompass all of these components.